emacsmirror/csv2ledger/README.md

  ("\\(?:restaurant\\)" .
 "Expenses:Leasure:Restaurant"))
 ```

 `c2l-account-regexps` is not a customisable option.
 If you set it to a value yourself though, `csv2ledger` will not overwrite it (and ignore the value of `c2l-account-matchers-file`).
-Just make sure that the value is set before calling any functions from `csv2ledger`, and keep in mind that if you have multiple regexes matching a transaction, the first regex that matches wins out.
+Just make sure that the value is set before calling any functions from `csv2ledger` (but after loading the library), and keep in mind that if you have multiple regexps matching a transaction, the first regex that matches wins out.

 Matching an account specifically means matching the values of the fields listed in `c2l-target-match-fields` against the regexps in `c2l-account-regexps`.
 The first regexp that matches wins.
 By default, `c2l-target-match-fields` only contains the `payee` and `description` fields, but you can add other fields to it as well.
 (In fact, I set it to the value `(description payee sender type)`.)